geohealthshivam/OCT-LUR/README.md

-#ESR08 GEO-C project

-## OCT-Scripts for GEO-C project
+## OCT-Scripts for GEO-C
-The repository contains the script for developing the LUR model using open data.
-The LUR scripts used in this project uses the data from open data sources for developing the air pollution LUR estimation.
+The repository contains the R scripts for constructing the Land Use Regression (LUR) model by utilizing open data sources.
+The LUR scripts uses the data from open data for the air pollution LUR estimation.

 ## Guidelines
 The guide to using each file in the repository is as follows: